ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Land DA Workflow (Hera & Orion)
 ************************************

-This chapter provides instructions for building and running basic Land DA cases for the Unified Forecast System (:term:`UFS`) Land DA System.
-Users can choose between two supported options:

-   * A Jan.
-3-4, 2000 00z sample case using :term:`GSWP3` data with the UFS Noah-MP land component
+This chapter provides instructions for building and running basic Land DA cases for the Unified Forecast System (:term:`UFS`) Land DA System using a Jan.
+3-4, 2000 00z sample case using :term:`GSWP3` data with the UFS Noah-MP land component.
-   * A Dec.
-21-22, 2019 00z sample case using :term:`ERA5` data with the UFS Land Driver

 .. attention::